jeffarrubla/marvel-REST-API/Readme.md

 - mysql v8.0

 ## Design
-- `marvelAPI.py` class for handling the connection with the [Marvel API](https://developer.marvel.com/), it makes requests to different endpoints and formats the information recieved by the endpoints.
+- `marvelAPI.py` class for handling the connection with the [Marvel API](https://developer.marvel.com/), it makes requests to different endpoints and formats the information received by the endpoints.

-    - **build_url_and_get_results** constructs an URL base on the parameters needed, such as ts, publick key and hash required by the marvel APi, besides to query to a resource (depending on the case) to get certain information, and makes the request to the URL constructed.
+    - **build_url_and_get_results** constructs an URL base on the parameters needed, such as ts, public key and hash required by the marvel APi, besides to query to a resource (depending on the case) to get certain information, and makes the request to the URL constructed.
         - Parameters
                 *query* (required, string): endpoint with its require parameters to be consulted.
         - Returns
                 *results* (list), results obtained by the request.
-    - **get_img_urls_and_info_from_object** gets image imformation from a dict.
+    - **get_img_urls_and_info_from_object** gets image information from a dict.
         - Parameters
-                *thumbnail* (required, dict): dict with image propertils which path and extension.
+                *thumbnail* (required, dict): dict with image properties which path and extension.
         - Returns
                 *image path* (string), path of the image including the name of the file.
                 *image extension* (string), extension of the image.